What should you expect if you decide to participate?

 Thank you for your interest and participation!

 See our t-shirt design below.
-Everyone who participates in our study will be getting a free t-shirt!
+Everyone who participates in our study will get a t-shirt!

 Exergames are a generation of video games that stimulate cognitive and motor functions simultaneously.
 This study examines the separate and combined effects of exercise and cognitive stimulation on children’s executive function (EF) and associated neural substrates.
 Children participate in an Exergame (exercise + cognitive activity), Exercise (physical activity), Sedentary (cognitive activity), or Control (no-play) Condition.
 Resting-state prefrontal cortex connectivity utilizing fNIRS, behavioral assessments of EF, and teacher ratings of EF are assessed pre- and posttest.
 This study elucidates the neural mechanisms underlying changes in EF induced from exergame play.